misaell2/Spatial_Breast_Cancer_AI_project/README.md

 This project asks:

-> Can spatial transcriptomics identify biologically meaningful breast cancer tissue niches, and can machine learning learn to classify those niches from expression-derived and spatial-context features?
+> 1) Can spatial transcriptomics identify biologically meaningful breast cancer tissue niches?
+> 2) Can machine learning learn to classify those niches from expression-derived and spatial-context features?

-The workflow starts with public 10x Visium data and produces annotated spatial niche maps, marker-gene evidence, ML model comparisons, spatial holdout validation, Dockerized execution, and AWS cloud execution documentation.
+The workflow starts with public 10x Visium data and produces annotated spatial niche maps, marker-gene evidence.
+It then moves to ML model comparisons, spatial holdout validation, Dockerized execution, and AWS cloud execution documentation.

 ---